 - The right expertise to support the leaders and board

-- The right technology mix, services and support
+- The right technology mix, services, and support

 This is where the right technology partnership becomes invaluable.
 The right partner will be able to guide you through this process and support you every step of the way.

-Not only can the right technology partner help you in all these areas, they can do so flexibly by offering you a number of potential partnership models.
+Not only can the right technology partner help you in all these areas, but they can also do so flexibly by offering you a number of potential partnership models.
 Some could involve your technology partner sharing the risk with you.